diepbp/diepbp.github.io/_pages/about.md

 * I obtained my M.Sc in Computer Science from [University of Engineering and Technology, VNUH](http://e.uet.vnu.edu.vn) in December 2014.

 # Recent News
+* Feb 21, 2020.
+A paper titled "*Efficient Handling of String-Number Conversion*" was accepted in [PLDI'20](https://pldi20.sigplan.org/).
+* Feb 20, 2020.
+I got [Google](https://google.com/) Internship offer.
+My Google internship will be from May to July.
 * Jan 20, 2020.
 I will serve on the AEC of [PLDI'20](https://pldi20.sigplan.org/).
 * Nov 04, 2019.
 I got the Erasmus grand for staff exchange program to an university outside Europe.
 I chose to go to [SoITC - HUST](https://soict.hust.edu.vn/).
 * Oct 27 - Oct 31, 2019.
 I attended ATVA'19 held in Taipei, Taiwan.
 Our paper "*Chain Free String Constraints*" got **Best Paper Award** of ATVA.